 The lockdown forced me to do nothing but core/upper body fitness and pure hangboarding for 2 months straight until April when things began to lift.

 The very last day of April, I got back up to Echo for the first time, and tried the project again.
-I had absolutely zero endurance, but surprised myself by not only repeating the first crux on my second burn, but doing the move open handed and fairly easily.
+I had absolutely zero endurance.
+But, I surprised myself by not only repeating the first crux on my second burn, but doing the move open handed and fairly easily.
 This section had me full crimping hard previously.
 Clearly the hang-boarding had paid off in a big way.

 Over the next several weeks, I made the trek up to Echo canyon about 8 times.
 Each trip, getting one move higher as my endurance came back and I was able to apply my newfound finger strength to the project directly.